Finch-API/finch-docs/docs/Integrating-with-Finch/Integration Checklist.md

 ## Auth Fallback and Email Forwarding

-- [ ] Email forwarding to Finch is an enterprise-level feature that allows you to provision a custom email address for some API integrations.
+- [ ] Email forwarding to Finch allows you to provision a custom email address for some API integrations.
 Contact our team on Slack or send an email to `developers@tryfinch.com` to get started.

-- [ ] With email forwarding set up, ask our team to opt in to [Auth Fallback](../Development-Guides/Auth-Fallback.md) to allow your customers better ability to authorize through Finch Connect.
+- [ ] With email forwarding set up, ask our team to opt in to [authentication fallback](../Product-Guides/Automated-Connect-Flow.md#authentication-fallback) to allow your customers better ability to authenticate through Finch Connect.
+This feature is only available to *Scale* tier customers.

 ## Testing Your Finch integration and Going Live